Frequently Asked Questions About Family Law

 In extreme cases, yes.
 In cases of abandonment, neglect, or abuse, parental rights can be terminated.
 In Florida, you have to show that there is a statutory basis for the termination – the abandonment, neglect or abuse.
 Then there has to be a showing that the termination is in the child’s best interests.

-What are the general guidelines of alimony?
+What are the general guidelines for awarding alimony?

 Generally, the court looks first at one’s ability to pay and the need of the other spouse.
 This requires an examination of each party’s lifestyle during the marriage and their incomes.
 Then, the Court considers other factors such as length of marriage, health of the parties, their employment history, educational levels, vocational skills, employability of the parties, the time necessary for either party to acquire sufficient education or training to enable such party to find appropriate employment, contribution of each party to the marriage, responsibilities each party will have with regard to any minor children they have in common, and other factors.
+(Fla.
+Stat. § 61.08.)

 What is the general process for filing for sole custody of a child?